itb-community/ITB-ModUtils/README.md

 ## Usage

-You can either pick-and-choose parts you want by manually gutting the code I posted, or just include this mod as a dependency in your mod.
+You can either integrate ModUtils into your mod and pick-and-choose by manually removing parts you don't need, or just include this mod as a dependency in your mod.
 Either way you choose, you'll need to include `"kf_ModUtils"` to the `requirements` table in your mod's `init.lua` file, like so:

 ```lua
 return {